Priyankadandi/LGM_Task2/README.md

 # LGM_Task2
-This is website created by using React JS in which Details are shown on button Click.
+This website created by using React JS in which Details are shown on button Click.